semgrep/semgrep-docs/docs/contributing/contributing-rules.md

     impact: STRING
     confidence: STRING
 ```
-A breakdown of what each field means is below with examples:
+Details of each field are provided in subsections below with examples:

 #### CWE